 Lumber Industry’s Continuing Growth

 This unified strategy supports the SLB’s goal of capturing 2.9 BBF in incremental annual lumber demand by 2035—building on a proven track record of 16.4 BBF in new demand and a $44 return for every $1 invested.
-Together, these programs ensure lumber’s ongoing leadership in sustainable, high-performance construction and position the industry for continued long-term growth.
+Together, these programs ensure lumber’s ongoing leadership in sustainable, high-performance construction and position the industry

 The SLB’s programs are uniquely focused on resilient, strategic growth for the softwood lumber industry—adapting and pivoting as market conditions shift.
 As the majority funder of the AWC and WoodWorks and the primary funder of Think Wood and SLB Education, the SLB provides the structure, coordination, and investment needed to keep lumber advancing across every sector of the built environment.

-Together, these programs form a powerful ecosystem: the AWC protects and expands wood’s place in building codes and standards; WoodWorks converts real-world projects and trains builders and engineers; Think Wood drives awareness and preference among project teams; and SLB Education fosters early adoption through engagement with students and faculty.
+Together, these programs form a powerful ecosystem: The AWC protects and expands wood’s place in building codes and standards; WoodWorks converts real-world projects and trains builders and engineers; Think Wood drives awareness and preference among project teams; and SLB Education fosters early adoption through engagement with students and faculty.

 Jackson Hole History Museum | HGA